khmarbaise/octopress/source/_posts/2020/08/2020-08-25-itf-part-iii.md

 }
 ```
-This means that for each given test cases ( `case_one`, `case_two`, `case_three`
+This means that for each given test case ( `case_one`, `case_two`, `case_three`
-and `case_four`) the same command line options will be used.
-Apart from that it
+and `case_four`) the same set of command line options will be used.
+Apart from
-is much more convenient to define the command line options only once and not for
+that it is much more convenient to define the command line options only once
-every single test case.
+and not for every single test case.

 Wait a second.
 I want to execute `case_four` with different command line options?
 Ok no problem just define the set command line options onto that particular test case